inumella-sricharan/Enron-POI-detection/README.md

 But, if we can use the information from the few set of malicious mule accounts we had detected earlier and harness the structure of the network, there is a good chance we can uncover many other mule accounts involed in the act that were not previously noticed. <br>

-### **<ins>Workflow Formulation:</ins>**
+### **<ins>Workflow Formulation:</ins>** <br>
-So, I picked up the enron dataset to perform POI(person of interest) detection task.
+I decided to take up the Enron dataset to perform POI(person of interest) detection task.
-This dataset has emails from 150 people of the enron organization.
-Now if i go about forming features for only 150 people, there are two problems associated with it :
+This dataset has emails from inboxes 150 people of the enron organization.
+For 150 people, there are two problems associated:
-1) 150 is too few data points for a ML based anomaly detection algorithm.
+1) 150 data points is less for a ML based anomaly detection algorithm.
-2) Looking at the communications at an email level reveals a lot more complexity in information and communication patterns which we will end up ignoring if we only consider the 150 people. <br>
+2) Looking at the communications at an email level revealed a lot of complexity in information and communication patterns which will be lost while forming feature vectors for only 150 people. <br>

-I got a thought that "If email level communications are complex, what about pairs of emails ?" as combination of emails would provide a much larger and richer dataset to work with.
-So if we consider emails as the entities/nodes in the communication network then I thought of the following approach :
+I got a thought that "If email level communications are complex, what about pairs of emails ?" as combinations of emails would provide an even larger and richer dataset to work with.
+So if we consider emails as the entities/nodes in the communication network the approach would be :

 1) communication between two emails consitutes an edge within the communication network. we can craft a feature vector ($X_{i \rightarrow j}$) for every edge in the network.